Elena-Apo/Elena-Apo/README.md

 Hello everyone!

-I'm machine learning engineer with over then two years of experience in neural network development.
+I'm Data Scientist | ML Engineer with experience in neural network development.

 I have experience in the full development cycle of ML solutions—from problem definition and data processing to integration and deployment in production.
 Improved task accuracy by 35% compared to the original algorithm and task evaluation speed by 10%.